 Victoria S. Nugent is a Partner at Cohen Milstein and Co-Chair of the Public Client practice group.
-She has been with the Firm since 2000 and her work has focused on consumer protection and public health and safety.
+She has been with Cohen Milstein since 2000, and her work has focused on consumer protection and public health and safety.

 Ms. Nugent has represented public clients on other matters involving consumer and financial fraud.
 Some of her successes include:

-- Represented the states of Arizona and Nevada in litigation against Bank of America for deceptive conduct in connection with servicing approximately 500,000 mortgages; resulting in financial payments to consumers and the states, commitments to mortgage modifications and other equitable relief valued at nearly $1 billion.
+- Representing the states of Arizona and Nevada in litigation against Bank of America for deceptive conduct in connection with servicing approximately 500,000 mortgages, resulting in financial payments to consumers and the states, commitments to mortgage modifications and other equitable relief valued at nearly $1 billion.

 Ms. Nugent has served on the D.C.
 Bar Committee on the Rules of Professional Conduct since 2012.